gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 }
 ```

-The resulting change will be a reduction in the evaluated width of width:
+The resulting change will be a reduction in the evaluated width of `width`:

 ```css
 10px + 3px + 0 + 534px + 0 + 3px − 50px = 500px
 ```

-If we were to introduce padding, then the value of width would drop even more.
+If we were to introduce padding, then the value of `width` would drop even more.

-Conversely, it’s possible to have auto right margins evaluate to negative amounts.
+Conversely, it’s possible to have `auto` right margins evaluate to negative amounts.
 If the values of other properties force the right margin to be negative in order to satisfy the requirement that elements be no wider than their containing block, then that’s what will happen.
 Consider:

 ```css
 div {